Friend or Foe (SpongeBob SquarePants): Main Plot

 After yet another attack at the Krusty Krab by Plankton, SpongeBob asks Mr. Krabs why they hate each other.
 Mr. Krabs tells his side of the story in a series of flashbacks.
 In the flashback, Mr. Krabs and Plankton were best friends from birth, and did everything together.
-Both were outcasts, with Plankton being viewed as a nerd for his intelligence and Mr. Krabs being ridiculed for being extremely poor.
+Both were outcasts and ridiculed by a particular circle of bullies, with Plankton being viewed as a nerd for his intelligence and Mr. Krabs being extremely poor.
 One day, Mr. Krabs finds a penny at the carnival, which he spends on a balloon for Plankton.
 Later, they get enough money to buy a burger from Stinky's Burgers, which, despite having horrible food and being located in a landfill, is very popular among the local children.
-When Stinky refuses to give them a burger, saying that "freaks" like them are bad for business, Plankton and Krabs decide to go into the burger business themselves, creating their own burger that no one wants to try.
+When Stinky refuses to serve them equally, saying that "freaks" like them are bad for business, Plankton and Krabs decide to go into the burger business themselves, creating their own burger that no one wants to try.
 They find out that the local health department closed Stinky's, so the two open "Plabs Burgers" at the dump, which the children are now forced to eat at, despite it being even worse than Stinky's.
 Plankton states that they should use the burgers to rule over the children, while Mr. Krabs argues that they should care about satisfying the customers rather than power.
 After an argument, Krabs is ejected into a dump pile, telling Plankton that he will one day regret this.

 Back at the Krusty Krab, Plankton disagrees with Mr. Krabs' story and tells SpongeBob his own version.
 His story is the same as Mr. Krabs', except that their roles during the argument are reversed, with Krabs wanting to control the money of the children and Plankton being launched into the dump pile.
 Plankton and Krabs begin arguing about the story until Karen arrives and tells the real story: The restaurant initially has no customers, with only Old Man Jenkins trying the burger.
 After eating it, he collapses, having been poisoned by the patty.
 Krabs and Plankton accuse each other of tainting the patty.
 They fight over the recipe, eventually tearing it in two, with Plankton storming out to pursue his own career in food.
 However, during the struggle, a shelf was knocked down, dumping various ingredients and creating a new patty recipe that Krabs was left with.
 The two go their separate ways, each trying to open their own establishment.
 Mr. Krabs' Krabby Patty becomes a success, while Plankton's Chum Burger is horrible, making him to promise to steal the formula and have his revenge.
 After hearing the story, Plankton and Krabs begin to make amends, until Plankton takes the formula from Krabs' pocket.
 Then the two start chasing each other as the episode ends.